-All fire, piping, mechanical and electrical systems shall be documented as to location, capacity, operating limits and physical conditions.
+All fire, piping, mechanical and electrical systems shall be documented as to location, capacity, operating limits and physical conditions in the equipment layout diagram(s).

 3102F.2 Annual compliance inspection.
 The Division may carry out annual inspections to determine the compliance status of the MOT with this code, based on the terminal's audit and inspection findings and action plan implementation (see Section 3102F.3.9).